What is DriverMaker Plus?

 Files are cached locally and uploaded in full when you finish editing.
 The same happens with directory contents for better performance.
 You won’t see immediately changes made by others if the other users are working on the same files or inside the same directory.

 DriveMaker is limited by FTP limitations as well as by the FTP server’s underlying file system.
-If the operating system at the FTP server side doesn’t support certain file names, lengths, or certain characters, DriveMaker will fail.
+If the operating system at the FTP server side doesn’t support certain file names, lengths, or certain characters, DriveMaker will fail when accessing such files.
 NTFS supports unlimited file sizes and Unicode file name lengths of over 32,700 characters, whereas most other file systems do not.
-Use IIS7+ or BackupChain FTP server for best results.
+Use IIS7+ or BackupChain FTP server for best results and full compatibility.

 Random file access is not supported directly from storage, as mentioned above.
 Files are downloaded in full, kept in cache, and then uploaded when done.
 Also, while edits take place the file is not locked; hence, other users may delete or edit the file in the meantime before the edits are uploaded again.

 FTP only offers a way to download and upload files and to view directory contents.
 NTFS offers a numerous features beyond that, such as file locking, that are not available.

 To confirm whether DriveMaker works with your FTP server, use the freeware version for as long as you like.
 Use IIS7+ or BackupChain FTP server targeting an underlying NTFS volume for best results.

 A Linux-powered FTP server and some Windows-based FTP servers may work for certain types of uses and not for others.
 That’s because some products do not implement the entire standard or use their own dialects, or the FTP server does not run on top of NTFS.